How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 - Scooters are the most popular means of transportation, but traffic is chaotic and dangerous for inexperienced drivers.

-- Road accidents are also common.
-Hiring a local driver is the safest option for driving around.
+- There are also many accidents on the road.
+Hiring a local driver is the safest option for getting around.

 - Urban areas have improved transportation options such as MRT and bus networks.
-For expats, apps such as Grab and Gojek are popular for transportation.
+Cab apps are also increasingly available and popular.

-- Traffic rules are often ignored, and there are many traffic accidents.
+- Traffic rules are often ignored, and traffic accidents are common.
 Driving after sunset is not recommended, especially in rural areas.

 Which work and travel insurance policies are suitable for short and long stays in Indonesia?